rojenzaman/SecureRsyncVPNBackup/README.md

   - **`path`**: The directory on the remote server to back up.
   - **`ssh_private_key`**: Path to the SSH private key inside the Docker container.
   - **`backup_name`**: Custom name for the backup directory (defaults to `host` if not specified).
+  - **`backup_name_format`**: Format for backup directory names.
+Possible values:
+    - `"date_time"`: Creates a new backup directory with the current date and time (e.g., `2024-10-19_12-00-00`).
+    - `"date"`: Creates a new backup directory with the current date (e.g., `2024-10-19`).
+    - `"static"`: Synchronizes to a single directory without creating date-based subdirectories.
+In this mode, the backup directory specified by `backup_name` will be fully synchronized with the remote server, including deletions.
 - **`settings`**:
   - **`sync_target`**: The local directory where backups will be stored.
   - **`ssh_port`**: SSH port of the remote servers.